When your vision is going, you notice.

 When hearing loss slowly declines, as is common with age-related hearing loss, the brain is impacted as well.
-It very slowly forgets how to communicate.
-It forgets the difference between a “b” sound and a “d” sound.
-It can’t distinguish between a car horn and fire engine siren easily.
+The ability to distinguish between a “b” sound and a “d” for example, can start to deteriorate.
+It can’t distinguish between a car horn and a fire engine siren easily.

 This may sound like cognitive decline.
 But scientists now believe that, in many cases, this has a lot more do the brain’s inability to understand the words they are hearing.

 Johns Hopkins researchers found that the brain actually shrinks as a person continues to leave hearing loss untreated.
 They were even able to see it on an MRI.